jkbbinkowski/flask-ecommerce-backend/README.md

 1. Configure APP section in config.ini file based on flask guidelines for deploying to production.
 2. Set secure FLASK_SECRET_KEY in .env file based on flask guidelines for deploying to production.
 3. Application is designed to be served using Flask-Nginx-Gunicorn stack.
 Example of how to deploy it can be found online.
+<b>Never deploy the application for public access using development server.
+This can lead to various security issues.
+Before deploying to production, make sure that you understand how flask based server should be deployed.
+Always use WSGI middleware (like gunicorn), reverse proxy server (like NGINX).</b><br>
+It's recommended to use https certificate for each request.
+Certificate can be obtained using "Let's Encrypt Certbot".
+After installing the certificate, make sure to change config['GLOBAL']['domain'] to https.